Sign in

 Key Takeaways

-- Core capabilities include an agent registry, identity and access control, observability and audit logging, cost management, and policy enforcement.
+• Core capabilities include an agent registry, identity and access control, observability and audit logging, cost management, policy enforcement, and integration with the frameworks and models the agents themselves run on.

 What Is an Agent Control Plane?